Our truly flexible transistor technology platform

 Key benefits of FlexEnable's OTFT backplane technology

-Our proven OTFT platform is the most flexible array technology available and offers unique benefits including:
+Our proven OTFT platform is the most flexible array technology available and offers unique benefits.

-- Lowest total cost of ownership for flexible displays and sensor arrays
+Lowest total cost of ownership for all areas

 Manufacturing advantages of FlexEnable's OTFT backplane technology